User Guide

 Editing the data file

 Data are saved automatically as a JSON file [JAR file location]/data/addressbook.json.
-Advanced users may edit that file directly.
+Do not edit the JSON file manually

 Furthermore, certain edits can cause the app to behave in unexpected ways (e.g., invalid values).
 Edit the data file only if you are confident you can update it correctly.